Parameter

 #[StringAttr('/^bin-[\d]+$/')]

-# String pseudo-parameters
+# String based-parameters

 The following parameters are based on String.